Surfing in Pondalowie Bay, Yorke Peninsula,

 A second smaller right hand reef break known as ‘Richards Reef’ is located at 250 m/820 ft further in the north along the beach.
 It was named after Mr Richard Thomas, a famous local surfer and resident of the area.
 Accommodation options and leisure activities are located around the spot and the wider Marion Bay area, while the Innes National Park gives you a good chance to redefine your touch with nature.

-Salmon Hole is another great surfing spot in Yorke Peninsula, close to Innes National Park and the Marion Bay.
+Trespassers is another great surfing spot in Yorke Peninsula, close to Innes National Park and offshore east of the Marion Bay.
 Marion Bay is the doorstep to some of the best beaches in Australia that host a rich maritime history.

 Althorpe Island is located opposite the Innes National Park, in Yorke Peninsula.
 The spot is an tiny island, studded with dive sites walls of over 65 ft/20 m, three wrecks and seal colonies to name a few.
 Minimum winter temperatures average around 4°C/39.2°F and the maximum can reach 40°C/140°F during summer.